aluxnimm/outlookcaldavsynchronizer/README.md

 #### 1.16.0 ####
 - New features
 	- Google task support added.
 You can sync google tasklists to Outlook task folders via the Google Task Api.
-Just use a google profile and choose a task folder and do autodisocery to select the google tasklist.
+Just use a google profile and choose a task folder and do autodiscovery to select the google tasklist.
 	- Improved UpdateChecker, add button to automatically download and extract the new version and start the installer.
 	- Improved Synchronisation reports with formatted view.
 	- Small UI improvements and layout changes.